 In feudal times the poor were taxed so that very few could hope to escape their lot in life.
 The aristocrats lived relatively well and controlled the rules.
 As time went on smart, hard workers helped create a system that gave more people a chance to improve their circumstances.
 The Magna Carta occurred because the King wanted more money to maintain his life style, but also to wage what he felt was a necessary (or at least desirable) war.
 Forced to make concessions, this one development allowed for progress for some of the underlings Many years later income tax was brought on for war expenses.

 Progressive income tax seemed easily understandable at one time, but one sometimes hears wealthy people campaigning on the idea of a flat tax.
 In fact some taxes such as a sales tax might already be described that way as every one pays the same rate.
 When I was much younger Elvis Presley was reported as paying a 90% tax rate and it seemed a bit unfair.

 What was really unfair was the way it was reported.
 He and others only paid 90% of their income that was over a very high amount.
-There wasn't much incentive to chase after more income, but again we overlooked accounting strategies such as deferring income, and certain investments.
+There wasn't much incentive to chase after more income, but again we overlooked accounting strategies such as deferring income, and certain investments or expenses.
 I really should have been confident that Elvis managed to lead a much higher standard of living than the multitudes of the less fortunate.